Colorado & Regional Art

 In 1948 the Denver Artists Guild endured a seminal break between its dominant traditionalist members and a smaller group of modernists who seceded the 15 Colorado Artists.
 The founding members were Don Allen, John Billmyer, Marion Buchan, Jean Charlot (then head of the Colorado Springs Fine Arts Center art school, 1947–1949), Mina Conant, Angelo di Benedetto, Eo (Eva Lucille) Kirchner, Vance Kirkland (Director of the University of Denver School of Art, 1946–1969), Moritz Krieg, Duard Marshall, Louise Emerson Ronnebeck, William Sanderson, Paul K. Smith, J. Richard Sorby and Frank Vavra.
 Ten of the charter members of the 15 taught at the University of Denver.
 Beginning the 1950s until the 1970s when the 15 disbanded, their membership roster expanded to include several dozen other Denver-based artists working in modernist and non-representational styles.

 In December 1948 the new group was accorded a rival, concurrent exhibition right across the hall from the Guild’s annual show in the Denver Art Museum’s display space at Chappell House.
-11 articles about the break appeared in the Denver newspapers.
+Eleven articles about the break appeared in the Denver newspapers.
 People came in droves to the two dueling exhibitions and chose sides.
 This controversy recalls the earlier heated debate touched off by the 1919 Denver Armory Show about the validity of modernism.
 Denver exemplified the widespread disputes about abstraction superseding traditional painting that occurred in America during the 1920s, then regionalism holding sway over abstraction in the 1930s and the dominance of modern art forms that gained increasingly more recognition in the 1940s.

 Armory Group and Criss-Cross